nGin482/Read-List/README.md

 ## To Do
 1. Reading List component
 2. Search function for reading list --> by title + id + fandom
+3. Remove interest in story
-3. Completed stories - backend and frontend
+4. Completed stories - backend and frontend
+5. List of stories to ignore
-3. Mobile Design
+6. Mobile Design
-4. NotificationError service - discord.js
+7. NotificationError service - discord.js
-5. Update styles
+8. Update styles
-6. Update Documentation
+9. Update Documentation
-7. Deploy
+10. Deploy